BenjaminGuinet/Genomes_to_MSA/README.md

 This script converts a list of genome files into a Multiple Sequence Alignment (MSA) file aligned with the Sibeliaz tool (Ilia Minkin & Paul Medvedev 2020), ready for phylogenetic analysis.
 It also includes an option to generate a RapidNJ tree.

+This method is only suitable for closely related genomes (idealy for strains from the same species).

 ## Usage Example

 ```